 In March 2010, we entered into an alliance with GSK using our antisense drug discovery platform to discover and develop new drugs against targets for rare and serious diseases, including infectious diseases and some conditions causing blindness.
-Our alliance currently comprises five drugs in development, including our Phase 3 drug IONIS-TTR ${Rx}$ .
-We are responsible for completing the Phase 3 study we are currently conducting for IONIS-TTR ${Rx}$ .
-GSK has the option to license IONIS-TTR ${Rx}$ .
+Our alliance currently comprises five drugs in development, including our Phase 3 drug IONIS- TTR{Rx} .
+We are responsible for completing the Phase 3 study we are currently conducting for IONIS- TTR{Rx} .
+GSK has the option to license IONIS- TTR{Rx} .
 If GSK exercises its option it will pay us a license fee.
 GSK has the exclusive option to license the other drugs resulting from this alliance at Phase 2 proof-of-concept for a license fee.
-If GSK exercises its exclusive option for any drugs resulting from this alliance, it will be responsible for all further global development, regulatory and commercialization activities for such drug.
-Under the terms of the agreement, we received \$38 million in upfront and expansion payments, which we are amortizing through March 2017.
+If GSK exercises its exclusive option for any drugs resulting from this alliance, it will be responsible for all further global development, regulatory and commercialization activities and costs for such drug.
+Under the terms of the agreement, we received \$38 million in upfront and expansion payments, which we are amortizing through September 2017.

-In October 2012, we and GSK amended the original agreement to reflect an accelerated clinical development plan for $IONIS-TTR{Rx}$ .
-We are currently evaluating $IONIS-TTR{Rx}$ in a Phase 3 development program.
-We have completed enrollment in the Phase 3 study in patients with FAP.
-From inception through June 2016, we have earned \$60 million from GSK related to the development of $IONIS-TTR{Rx}$ , primarily in milestone payments.
-In addition, under the amended agreement, we and GSK increased the regulatory and commercial milestone payments we can earn should $IONIS-TTR{Rx}$ receive marketing authorization and meet pre-agreed sales targets.
+In October 2012, we and GSK amended the original agreement to reflect an accelerated clinical development plan for IONIS- TTR{Rx} .
+We have completed enrollment in the Phase 3 study we are conducting in patients with TTR familial amyloid polyneuropathy, or FAP.
+From inception through September 2016, we have earned \$60 million from GSK related to the development of IONIS- TTR{Rx} , primarily in milestone payments.
+In addition, under the amended agreement, we and GSK increased the regulatory and commercial milestone payments we can earn should IONIS- TTR{Rx} receive marketing authorization and meet pre-agreed sales targets.

-In addition to IONIS-TTRRx, we have four drugs in development with GSK.
-We are developing two antisense drugs we designed to reduce the production of viral proteins associated with hepatitis B virus, or HBV, infection; IONIS-HBV ${Rx}$ and IONIS-HBV- ${LRx}$ , a follow-on drug using our LICA technology.
-We are also developing IONIS-GSK4- ${LRx}$ and IONIS-RHO-2.5 ${Rx}$ , which are antisense drugs we designed to treat ocular diseases.
-In March 2016, we and GSK amended the development plan for IONIS-HBV ${Rx}$ to allow GSK to conduct all further development activities for this program.
+In addition to IONIS-TTR{Rx}, we have four drugs in development with GSK.
+We are developing two antisense drugs we designed to reduce the production of viral proteins associated with hepatitis B virus, or HBV infection; IONIS-HBV{Rx} and IONIS-HBV- L{Rx} , a follow-on drug using our LICA technology.
+We are also developing IONIS-GSK4- L{Rx} and IONIS-RHO-2.5{Rx}, which are antisense drugs we designed to treat ocular diseases.
+In March 2016, we and GSK amended the development plan for IONIS-HBV{Rx} to allow GSK to conduct all further development activities for this program.

 Under our agreement, if GSK successfully develops all five drugs for one or more indications and achieves pre-agreed sales targets, we could receive license fees and substantive milestone payments of more than \$1.0 billion, including up to \$168.5 million for the achievement of development milestones, up to \$363.5 million for the achievement of regulatory milestones and up to \$338 million for the achievement of commercialization milestones.
-Through June 2016, we have received more than \$154 million in payments under this alliance with GSK.
-In the first quarter of 2016, we earned a \$1.5 million milestone payment when GSK initiated a Phase 1 study of IONIS-HBV-LRx.
+Through September 2016, we have received more than \$154 million in payments under this alliance with GSK.
+In the first quarter of 2016, we earned a \$1.5 million milestone payment when GSK initiated a Phase 1 study of IONIS-HBV- $L{\rm Rx}$.
 We will earn the next milestone payment of up to \$1.5 million if we further advance a program under this collaboration.
 In addition, we are eligible to receive tiered royalties up to the mid-teens on sales from any product that GSK successfully commercializes under this alliance.